The accessibility of convex bodies and derandomization of the hit and run algorithm: Concluding Remarks

 \section{Concluding Remarks}

-In this paper we proposed a universal algorithm to generate random points inside an arbitrary compact set $X$ in ${\mathbb R}^d$ according to the uniform measure.
-Any initial probability measure $\mu$ transformed by the corresponding Markov operator converges exponentially to the invariant measure $\mu_*$, uniform in $X$.
-Explicit estimations for the convergence rate are derived in terms of the ratio $\mu=r/R$ between the radii of the sphere inscribed inside $X$ and the sphere outscribed on it and the number $k$ determining the $k$--accessibility of the body with respect to a given orthogonal basis ${\mathbf e}$ in ${\mathbb R}^d$.
+The paper was mainly devoted to introducing the concept of accessibility of convex bodies.
+Our main result says that any convex body in $\mathbb R^d$ is accessible with some universal constant dependent only on $d$.
+But in the paper we also proposed a universal algorithm to generate random points inside an arbitrary compact set $X$ in ${\mathbb R}^d$ according to the uniform measure.
+Any initial probability measure $\mu$ transformed by the corresponding Markov operator converges exponentially to the invariant measure $\mu_*$, uniformly in $X$.
+Explicit estimations for the convergence rate are derived in terms of the ratio $\mu=r/R$ between the radii of the sphere inscribed inside $X$ and the sphere outscribed on it and the number $k$ determining the accessibility of the body with respect to a given orthogonal basis ${\mathbf e}$ in ${\mathbb R}^d$.

-Thus the algorithm presented here can be used in practice to generate, for instance, a sample of random quantum states.
-We reviewed in detail the case of a a composed quantum system, and of a sampling according to the uniform masure on the set of states with positive partial transpose.
-But our algorithm applies potentially to many other interesting collection of objects in quantum information theory, such as, for example, stochastic maps and bistochastic maps, trace non--increasing maps, etc.
+We hope that the algorithm presented here can be used in practice to generate, for instance, a sample of random quantum states.
+In the case of states of a composed quantum system, one can also generate a sequence of random states with positive partial transpose.
 Sampling random states satisfying a given condition and analyzing their statistical properties is relevant in the research on quantum entanglement and correlations in multi-partite quantum systems.
 A standard approach of generating random points from the entire set of quantum states with respect to the flat measure \cite{ZS01} and checking a posteriori, whether the partial transpose of the state constructed is positive, becomes inefficient for large dimensions, as the relative volume of the set of PPT states becomes exponentially small \cite{ZHSL98}.

 Note that the notion of $k$--accessibility plays a crucial role in obtaining our estimations.
-Running the algorithm for the triangle $ABC$ with the basis $e$ (see Fig. \ref{fig:acc1}b), with respect to which it is not finitely accessible, one would cover an open subset of the triangle (with two corners excluded).
+Running the algorithm for the triangle $ABC$ with the basis ${\bf e}$ (see Fig. \ref{fig:acc1}b), with respect to which it is not finitely accessible, one would cover an open subset of the triangle (with two corners excluded).
 Although this set has the full measure of the triangle it is an open set, so the convergence will not be exponential.

 In general, for any $k$--accessible set, the lower parameter $k$ characterizing the accessibility is, the faster convergence of the Markov chain to the unique invariant measure $\mu_*$ one obtains.